rocksdevil/to-do-list/README.md

 # To do list
-To do list version 1.0.3 beta this means this version doesn't have cookies support for saving stage.
+To do list version 1.0.3
+This version doesn't have cookies support for saving stage.

 ## Technology
     - HTML